 Recognising the growing need to protect the confidentiality of customer data, the RBI is pushing for adoption of multi-factor authentication (MFA) as a security measure among financial service providers.
 The RBI has issued guidelines to payment aggregators and payment gateways, who will now have to get customers to validate their transactions, without the option of using their static PIN.

-MFA typically has three types of authentication factors - password, device in use or biometric identification.
+MFA typically has three types of authentication factors - password, device in use and biometric identification.
 With biometric capabilities readily available in smartphones, consumers increasingly have been using this mode of authentication in their everyday transactions.
 Entering a password to make payments is now being replaced by touch or iris-linked authentications.
 MFA is expected to tighten security around transactions, therefore, removing the risk of stolen PINs and, eventually, preventing frauds.

-The shift from magnetic strips to chip cards was to prevent duplication of card information onto another card in a physical store.
+The shift from magnetic strips to chip cards was to prevent duplication of card information onto another, in a physical store.
 Much like that, tokenisation's end game is to prevent duplication of cards, digitally.
 Untraceable payment tokens are generated per card, per merchant.
 Even if hackers manage to steal tokenised data, they cannot use it, as the actual payment information is stored securely by the payment partner.

 Tokenisation requires less computational power compared to encryption, which means that the tokenised information is processed faster and with fewer computer resources.
 Tokenisation is, thus, becoming an increasingly mainstream payment security measure, as it is a more cost effective and secure way to safeguard sensitive customer data.